About Arch Hurd, Arch Linux, and the GNU Hurd

 The project was founded on 2010-01-04 in a thread on the Arch Linux forum by Michael Walker (Barrucadu), and Allan McRae helped kick-start the project by providing build scripts for a cross-compiler and many essential packages.
 From there, other developers soon got involved, this website was created, and mailing lists (original archives lost in the server change to linode, unfortunately) to coordinate development were established.
 Arch Hurd now has over 200 packages in the core and extra repositories, with more in our AUR.
 We continue to make good progress, and are rapidly progressing towards our goal.

-You can chat to us on IRC in #archhurd on irc.freenode.net, or on the mailing lists; and if you want to get involved we'd love to hear from you.
+You can chat to us on IRC in #archhurd on irc.libera.chat; and if you want to get involved we'd love to hear from you.

 Arch Linux is a simple, lightweight Linux distribution with packages optimised for the i686 and x86_64 architectures.
 It features a BSD-style init system and is the origin of the pacman package manager, both essential features in Arch Hurd.
 Arch Linux was founded by Judd Vinet, and is currently led by Aaron Griffin.
 Arch uses a rolling-release development model rather than issuing fixed releases, and so Arch systems which are even very old can (theoretically) be updated with very few issues.
 Today, Arch is one of the better-known distributions, and frequently ranks highly on Distrowatch.

 There are number of other Arch derivatives, including Pandora, an Arch derivative including only free software; and Arch Server, which provides more stable packages with a greater emphasis on testing, stability, and security.